 To make your website mobile-friendly, you should avoid using large photos that require donors to scroll down to reach the actual information.
 Additionally, your text should be large enough so that it's legible on small devices.

 Proper navigation is also a key component to mobile-friendly websites.
 When viewing websites on mobile phones, there's not a lot of space for dropdown menus or complex navigation with a ton of content.
 Simplify your mobile navigation so that only the essential information is available.

 Expand your connection with your supporters across all social media channels.
 From your website, give them easy access to your Twitter, Facebook, Tumblr, etc. Integrating your social media buttons into your website increases engagement and awareness.
 Check out how Environmental Working Group and Keep America Fishing keep social sharing prominently displayed on their homepages.
-If you haven’t already, here is a good round-up of our top five social media blog articles for nonprofits.

 Creating a nonprofit website is crucial to your organization's success.
 Not only is it the place where donors will gravitate to when they want to learn more information about your cause, but it's also the place where supporters will contribute.